jamiebuilds/unstated/README.md

 > **Important!** This library is not actually implemented.
 It's just a detailed
 > idea.
-If you want to implement it, just clone the repo and go for it.
+Implementation will arrive shortly.

 # Unstated